 Sure, you might be forgetting things, but isn’t it all too easy to blame that on your age?

-If you have a sedentary lifestyle and you start physically working out, you will feel like shit in the beginning.
+If you have a sedentary lifestyle and you start physically working out, you will feel like sh*t in the beginning.
 I don’t care what age you are.

-You’ll feel inferior to other people who already work out… even if they’re older than you.
+You’ll also feel inferior to other people who already work out… even if they’re older than you.

 Nothing Compares to You